Ideas-Laboratory/vectorized_stress_majorization/bin/readme.txt

 Weight Constrolling View:
   Listing the constraints in the graph.
-  User scale the weight of each constraint by the sliding block.
+  User scale the weight of each constraint by the sliding bar.
   Apply the weight with the Confirm Button and delete the constraint with the Cancel Button.